garethjmsaunders/digital-code-style-guide/commit-messages.md

 ### Reference(s) (optional)

-The footer is where you should reference issues or ticket numbers that the change pertains to.
+The footer of your commit message is where you should reference issues or ticket numbers to which the change pertains.
 The format of each footer line should be specific and understood by all team members.
 For example:

 ```
-Closes #123, #456
+Closes #123, #456 (in Trello)
 Implements #543
 ```

 * Must be separated from the description (if present) or subject line by a blank line.
 * Ticket references should be on their own line.
+Include (in parentheses) the name of the ticketing system if this clarifies things.
-* Multiple tickets should be separated by a comma + space.
+* Multiple ticket references should be separated by a comma and space.
 * If referencing both fixed and related tickets, begin with "Fixes" and end each set with a full-stop, e.g. `Fixes #123, #456.
 See #765.`.